Lake Titicaca Travel Guide

 Lake Titicaca, sitting on the border between Peru and Bolivia, is one of Peru’s highlight attractions.
-Considered to be the birthplace of the sun according to Inca mythology, and a vast shimmering blue body of water high in the Andes mountains, this is surely a must-visit destination on any trip to Peru.
+Considered in Inca mythology to be the birthplace of the sun, this lofty lake is a vast body of shimmering deep blue water high in the Andes mountains.

-Enjoy meals with locals in their own homes, go on walks to some of the fascinating pre-Inca ruins in Peru, and just drink in the dazzling views, sparkling lake, distant mountains, and pleasant community life.
+Be it in Puno and other towns on the mainland, or on Amantani island in the lake, you can enjoy meals with locals in their own homes, go on walks to fascinating pre-Inca ruins, and just drink in the dazzling views of the sparkling lake, distant mountains, and bucolic countryside.

 Table of Contents